ohlogic/MjolnirThorsHammer/README.md

 and does so in a lean and lightweight manner.

-Though small its to index the massive web and
+Though small it's to index the massive web and

 provide quality search results.
 With those

 objectives let’s have some fun.
+This project

+ is a derivative of Sphider 1.3.6

 To-do: